cerner/ccl-testing/whitenoise/whitenoise-maven-plugin/README.md

 # whitenoise-maven-plugin

 A maven reporting plugin for performing a static analysis of CCL code and displaying the results.
 Normally it is used in conjunction with [ccl-maven-plugin], but it can be used standalone.
-It has the same prerequisite [maven configuration][maven-configuration] and many of the same [troubleshooting steps][troubleshooting-steps].
+It has the same prerequisite [maven configuration][maven-configuration] and many of the same [options][ccl-maven-plugin-options] and
+[troubleshooting steps][troubleshooting-steps].

 ![][sample-output-0]